Getting Started

 If you use family objects that have ‘Instance’ parameters for the width and height, you will have the ability to change the width and height values within the PHPP and the family object will flex accordingly in Revit when synced.
 (Family objects with their width and height assigned by ‘Type’ parameters are not able to be flexed.)

-Separate window objects should be used and placed abutting each other when multi-pane windows are proposed so that the installation factor values can be correctly entered: “1” if the corresponding jamb has direct contact with the building envelope, and “0” if two windows are abutted symmetrically against each other.
-(See Page 105, 17.4 of the PHPP 9 Handbook or Page 123, 19.7.1 of the PHPP 10 Manual.)
+For PHPP 9 users, separate window objects should be used and placed abutting each other when multi-pane windows are proposed so that the installation factor values can be correctly entered: “1” if the corresponding jamb has direct contact with the building envelope, and “0” if two windows are abutted symmetrically against each other.
+(See Page 105, 17.4 of the PHPP 9 Handbook.)

 Doors will be entered into the ‘Windows’ worksheet in the PHPP unless you have assigned a value to the ‘PHPP U-Value’ parameter, in which case they will be entered into the ‘Areas’ worksheet as an ‘Exterior Door.’